We have information you must know before you buy the Outlander.

 Competitive performance, fuel economy, and interior space along with aggressive pricing make the Mitsubishi Outlander a compelling SUV.

-The 2008 Mitsubishi Outlander is available with five-passenger or seven-passenger seating and comes in four trim levels.
-The ES and SE are powered by a 168-horsepower inline-4 coupled to a continuously variable automatic transmission (CVT).
-The LS and XLS upgrade to a 220-hp V6 and a six-speed automatic.
+The 2009 Mitsubishi Outlander is available with five-passenger or seven-passenger seating and comes in three trim levels.
+The ES and SE are powered by a 168-horsepower inline-4 coupled to a continuously-variable automatic transmission (CVT).
+The XLS has a 220-hp V6 and a six-speed automatic.
 Both transmissions feature a Sportronic manual override.

-ES 2WD ($19,990) and 4WD ($21,350) come with fabric upholstery, air conditioning, the usual power-adjustable features, cruise control with steering wheel-mounted switches, AM/FM/CD/MP3 sound system with six speakers, 60/40-split rear seat, remote keyless entry, and P215/70R16 tires on steel wheels.
-A Convenience Package ($820) for ES adds a leather-wrapped steering wheel with audio controls, leather-wrapped shift knob, RCA auxiliary audio input jacks, pre-wiring for Bluetooth, 12V power points in both the cockpit and cargo area, a storage pocket in the driver's seatback, floor mats, rear privacy glass, black roof rails, color-keyed mirrors and door handles, and 16-inch alloy wheels.
+The ES 2WD ($20,580) and 4WD ($22,900) come with fabric upholstery, air conditioning, the usual power-adjustable features, cruise control with steering wheel-mounted switches, AM/FM/CD/MP3 sound system with six speakers, 60/40-split rear seat, remote keyless entry, and P215/70R16 tires on steel wheels.
+A Convenience Package ($920) for ES adds a leather-wrapped steering wheel with audio controls, leather-wrapped shift knob, RCA auxiliary audio input jacks, pre-wiring for Bluetooth, 12V power points in both the cockpit and cargo area, a storage pocket in the driver's seatback, floor mats, rear privacy glass, black roof rails, color-keyed mirrors and door handles, and 16-inch alloy wheels.

-SE 2WD ($23,250) and 4WD ($24,590) upgrade with mesh fabric seats with leather bolsters; high-contrast instrument gauges; magnesium paddle shifters; a passive vehicle entry system that lets you in as long as the key fob is in your pocket; a 650-watt Rockford-Fosgate premium audio system with digital signal processing and nine speakers including a rear subwoofer; Sirius Satellite Radio with six-month pre-paid subscription; Special Edition trim; and P225/55R18 tires on 18-inch alloy wheels.
+The SE 2WD ($23,980) and 4WD ($25,380) upgrade with mesh fabric seats with leather bolsters, high-contrast instrument gauges, magnesium paddle shifters, a FastKey vehicle entry system that lets you in as long as the key fob is in your pocket, a 650-watt Rockford-Fosgate premium audio system with digital signal processing and nine speakers including a rear subwoofer, Sirius Satellite Radio with six-month pre-paid subscription, and P225/55R18 tires on 18-inch alloy wheels.
 Much of this equipment is exclusive to the SE.
+Optional is the Third-Row Seat Package ($500), which is not available on the ES.

-XLS 2WD ($23,750) and 4WD ($25,110) include all LS equipment and add automatic climate control, 6CD changer, split second-row seats that recline as well as adjusting fore-and-aft, a third-row seat that stows under the floor; shift paddles; a functioning Bluetooth interface; fog lights; passive keyless entry and ignition; and P225/55R18 tires on alloy wheels.
+The XLS 2WD ($24,580) and 4WD ($25,980) have automatic climate control, six-CD changer, split second-row seats that recline as well as adjusting fore-and-aft, a third-row seat that stows under the floor, shift paddles, a functioning Bluetooth interface, fog lights, passive keyless entry and ignition, and P225/55R18 tires on alloy wheels.

-Option packages for the XLS: The Luxury Package ($1,600) upgrades to leather seating in the first two rows, heated front seats, a power-adjustable driver's seat, and auto-leveling Xenon HID headlights.
-The Navigation Package ($1,800) adds a 30GB HDD navigation system and a digital music server with CD/DVD capability and video input jacks.
-The Sun & Sound Package ($1,610) combines the high-zoot stereo from the SE, Sirius Satellite Radio, a power glass sunroof, and a 115V power outlet.
+Option packages for the XLS include the Luxury Package ($1,650), which upgrades to leather seating in the first two rows, heated front seats, a power-adjustable driver's seat, and auto-leveling Xenon HID headlights.
+The Navigation Package ($1,950) adds a 40GB HDD navigation system and a digital music server with CD/DVD capability and video input jacks.
+The Sun & Sound Package ($1,610) includes the 650-watt Rockford-Fosgate stereo, Sirius Satellite Radio, a power glass sunroof, and a 115-volt power outlet.

-Safety features include front (seat-mounted) side-impact airbags, which protect the upper body from injury in side impacts; roof-mounted side air curtains covering front and second-row seats, which minimize head injuries in side impacts; and active, front seat head restraints, which cushion the head and neck in rear impacts.
+Safety features include front (seat-mounted) side-impact airbags, which protect the upper body from injury in side impacts; roof-mounted side-curtain airbags covering front and second-row seats, which minimize head injuries in side impacts; and active, front-seat head restraints, which cushion the head and neck in rear impacts.
 That's in addition to the mandated front airbags, seatbelts and child safety seat anchors.

 Active safety features (to assist the driver with crash avoidance) that come standard across the Outlander line include antilock brakes (ABS), which allow steering during panic stops; electronic brake-force distribution (EBD), which varies front and rear braking force to optimize stopping power in emergency stops; electronic stability control, which automatically minimizes skids during turning maneuvers; traction control, which limits wheel spin in slippery conditions; and tire pressure monitors, which warn drivers of under-inflated tires.

-The side view shows a sleeker, rounder shape than that of the pre-2007 model.
-Deeply creased fender blisters outline circular wheel wells, which are better filled by the 18-inch wheels than by the 16-inchers.
+The side view shows a sleek, rounded shape with deeply creased fender blisters that outline circular wheel wells, which are better filled by the 18-inch wheels than by the 16-inchers.
 The side glass tapers toward the back end, playing to the wedge look and ending in a substantial, sharply angular D-pillar.
 Front and rear bumpers flow seamlessly into their respective quarter panels.
 Easy-to-grip door handles sit atop full-round indents.

 The sides of the Outlander bend inward toward the top, adding a distinctively aero-look to an otherwise mostly boxy shape when viewed from behind.
 Many of the seams and lines draw the eye to the Mitsubishi trademark centered in the lift gate.
 The spoiler topping the backlight extends directly from the roof.